Skip to Main Content

 The Dress Code at Cosme

-Cosme does not publish a formal dress code, and the database record does not list one.
+Cosme's dress code is smart casual.
 What the room itself signals is worth reading carefully.
 The space is described consistently as dark, moody, and scene-conscious, with soft lighting and a handsome bar that attracts an eager crowd.
 That combination tends to attract guests who arrive dressed with intention, not because the door requires it but because the room rewards it.
 Smart casual is the operative register here: think polished separates or a well-cut jacket rather than a suit, and avoid anything that reads as beachwear or gym-adjacent.
 The front bar operates at a slightly more relaxed pitch than the dining room, which means the social contract shifts slightly depending on where you are seated.
 The general rule at restaurants in this tier and this neighbourhood is that the room is doing aesthetic work, and guests who show up having given their appearance some thought will feel more at home in it.

 Cosme in the Context of New York's Modern Mexican Moment